-Earthworm Foundation is supporting McCain in its new commitment to implement regenerative agricultural practices across 100% of its potato growing regions
+Earthworm Foundation is supporting McCain in new commitment to implement regenerative agricultural across 100% of its potato growing regions

 Earthworm Foundation is to support its partner McCain Foods to implement new and ambitious global commitments towards soil health.
 McCain aims to introduce and run regenerative agricultural practices across 100% of its potato growing regions, an area of 370,000 acres, by 2030.

 This commitment is aligned with Earthworm Foundation’s work bringing major players together to create systematic change to positively impact soil health, along with our ambition to help deliver one million hectares of land to transition to regenerative agriculture through our Living Soils Initiative.

 Launched in 2018, Earthworm Foundation’s Living Soils (Sols Vivants) initiative supports McCain, along with Nestlé, Bonduelle, Lidl, Herta, and Purina, to improve and measure soil health in their supply chains in France, Europe’s largest agricultural producer.
 We also support Grupo Bimbo with regenerative agriculture in the US, and run Mitti Bole (Soil Speaks), a project to revitalise the health of agricultural soils in India.
 Our work in soils aims to accelerate soil regeneration through collective action mobilising the power of supply chains and partnerships with scientists, researchers and technical partners.